 - Making healthy lifestyle changes can help increase your SHBG levels.

 If your SHBG levels are elevated, it may mean that too much of the protein is binding to testosterone, leaving too little T accessible to cells and tissue (4).

 Several conditions are linked to high SHBG

 - Liver conditions or damage, including cirrhosis or hepatitis (14)

 - Viral infections, including HIV (15)

 - Prostate cancer is also linked to high SHBG (16)

 In some cases, adding more protein to your diet may lower SHBG levels, but more research is needed to conclude how diet can help.
 And certain medications, mainly prescription glucocorticoids when appropriately prescribed for certain conditions, may also be beneficial (16, 17).

-High SHBG Levels
+Summary: High SHBG Levels

 - If your SHBG levels are high, your body won’t have enough free testosterone available.